 Work doesn’t come to a halt just because of harsh winter weather.
-Construction and building maintenance still need to get done.
+Construction and building maintenance still need to be done.
 Windows still need to be washed.
 Power lines still need to be repaired or replaced.
 Fortunately, companies can employ many tactics to keep workers safe from harm and equipment safe from damage.
 Pass these working in winter weather safety tips for employees onto your crew.

 ✓ Dress for the Cold

 This may seem like common sense.
 But people often underestimate the effect cold weather hazards temperatures can have on outdoor work.
 To show up on the job site properly attired, lift operators should don at least three layers of loose fitting clothes.
 A knit mask helps protect the face and mouth from snow and biting winds.
 Waterproof, insulated boots are essential for keeping feet warm and dry.
 Wearing a hat that covers the ears can prevent heat loss through the head.
 (Extra important for bald guys!)
 If your job requires a hard hat, you can add liners to contain the heat with a nose guard and mesh mouth.

 Dressing properly does more than enhance safety.
 Workers stay mentally sharper.
 Productivity improves because people work faster and better when they’re warm.
 Dressing warmly can also reduce absenteeism.
 By itself, cold doesn’t cause sickness.
 But it can weaken the immune system, making people more susceptible to colds and the flu.

 Even tasks as simple as removing snow at height can be dangerous.
 Complex jobs involving equipment, machinery or hard to reach areas take on a new level of risk.
 To keep lift operators safe, make sure they are thoroughly trained for working in winter weather.
 See that all guardrails are in good condition and lift workers don’t stand on them.
 Most of all, insist workers use a body harness and lanyard when on the lift.